darrylleung/darrylleung/README.md

 ### Currently:

 - Continuing to learn TypeScript and React Native
-- Tinkering with [Redacted](https://nytimes-redacted.herokuapp.com/), a puzzle app in early stage development
+- Tinkering with [Redacted](https://nytimes-redacted.herokuapp.com/), a word puzzle app in early stage development
 - Writing a personal biography about my family's immigration story and my own journey from the San Francisco Bay Area to Beijing and then to Berlin

 ### Previously: